 You should base the reasonable fee on the administrative costs of complying with the request.
 If you decide to charge a fee you should contact the individual promptly and inform them.
 You do not need to comply with the request until you have received the fee.

 In more detail – Data Protection Act 2018

-There are other exemptions from the right of access in the DPA 2018.
+There are other exemptions from the right of access contained in the DPA 2018.
 These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-We will provide guidance on the application of these exemptions in due course.
+Please see our guidance on the application of these exemptions.

 You must inform the individual without undue delay and within one month of receipt of the request.

 - the reasons you are not taking action;

 - their right to make a complaint to the ICO or another supervisory authority; and